 The 20BooksTo50K Facebook group is a wealth of information and a great place to ask questions.
+Be sure to search for your question first, though.
+With thousands and thousands of writers in the group, chances are your question has been answered already.

 The SPF Community Facebook group is another place you’ll find fellow indie writers who are more than happy to help answer questions and provide feedback.